Express an interest

 • Regulatory expectations e.g. Central Bank’s Cross Industry Guidance Paper on Outsourcing;

-• Ongoing oversight;
+• Ongoing Oversight;

 • Use of SLAs, KPIs, contractual undertakings;